To bring this post forward to 2020, then we are at the beginning and the end of Britain being in the European Union.

 European Union Car Servicing; Equality was the key word for car servicing

 European Union Car Servicing were up for renewal in May 2010.
 The standards were all about setting out the rules.
 Consequently, to take into account the huge amount of trade competition.
 Of course, in the automotive industry markets for the way that a fair distribution of new motor vehicles.
 Including, technology and their prospective replacement parts, and for the fair provisions for the car servicing (Car Service Costs).
 Repair and maintenance sectors of the common market.
 This is part of the scheme to protect smaller auto companies.
 As a result of being treated unfairly in terms of the free flow of information freely.
 Of course, from the car makers to the rest of the car sector.

-The markets for competition for new cars was thought to be healthy in the new car sector but the garage repair and for spare parts distribution was not as intense, This is meant a danger to motorists who could be harmed by anti-competitive practices that would push up repair bills.
+The markets for competition for new cars was thought to be healthy in the new car sector.
+But the garage repair and for spare parts distribution was not as intense.
+This is meant a danger to motorists who could be harmed by anti-competitive practices.
+Importantly, that would push up repair bills.
 The car servicing and garage Repair industry are very valuable for motorists if it was not for the EU rule the price of car servicing would go sky high, as much as 40% (predicted by the EU)

 Because of rising oil costs and the existing recession.
 So they are more price-sensitive.
 Tending to own much older cars that need more regular car servicing.
 The EU have put in place a much stricter set of rules.
 Governing these automotive markets that will make it easier to enforce the new regulations.
 One of the problems that were a specific issue.
 Of course, was that car makers were holding back technical information.
 Not releasing some of the specific parts to the aftermarket.
 Including, also refusing to honour car warranties.
 Because motorists were having their vehicles repaired at independent garages.
 Not the main dealers where the cars were bought.